amarachi-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines without thse pattern "bin" in a file
+displaying all lines of file